juanluiscarpinteiro/WWRepo/README.md

 Question #3
-to run on command line or git bash go to the location where the repo was cloned and enter the following ruby question3.rb
+to run on command line or git bash go to the location where the repo was cloned and enter the following:

+ruby question3.rb